ansys/pyprimemesh/doc/source/user_guide/solver_translation.rst

     result of the export process in json format.
 This writes the CDB file to the specified location.

     .. figure:: ../images/fe2ansys_cdb_export.png

+    CDB Export summary provides information about the number of error and warnings occured while exporting the CDB file and the maximum number of node ids and elements ids that are exported.